 Every year in the U.S., thousands are added to organ transplant waiting lists, hoping for a second chance at life.
 For those with end-stage heart, kidney, liver, or lung disease, a transplant is often the only option.
 However, 18 patients die every day in the U.S. awaiting a donor organ. while scores of transplanted patients die yearly because of chronic rejection and the side effects of chronic immunosuppression.
 A better understanding of transplantation immunobiology is critical in developing new ways to prevent rejection, eliminating the need for lifelong immunosuppression, and finding alternative sources of organs.
 The CTS is committed to preventing the death of patients on transplant waiting lists and improving the lives of transplant recipients by deepening the understanding of immune responses, developing novel strategies for inducing immune tolerance, and exploring creative solutions to address the organ shortage crisis, such as xenotransplantation.

-Mass General has made significant breakthroughs in transplanation over the years, from the world’s first known clinical use of a monoclonal antibody (OKT3) in transplantation to the world's first successful kidney xenotransplant into a living human.
-Explore a timeline of Mass General transplantation milestones (PDF) from 1980 through 2025.
+Mass General Brigham has made significant breakthroughs in transplantation over the years, including the world’s first known clinical use of a monoclonal antibody (OKT3) in transplantation and the world's first successful kidney xenotransplant into a living human at Mass General.
+Explore a timeline of Mass General transplantation milestones.

 The Leadership Team